 Employers are required to submit Form 5500 annually to the IRS.
 This form provides reports and statistical information about the plan and its sponsors, and provides proof of compliance with the 401(k) legal requirements.

-For more information on 401(k)s and related topics, check out the links on the next page.
+For more information on 401(k)s and related topics, check out the links below.